flowerinthenight/win32-base-service/README.md

 The control code will be logged using ETW.

-Valid user custom control codes are from 128 - 255 (http://msdn.microsoft.com/en-us/library/windows/desktop/ms683241(v=vs.85).aspx)
+Valid user custom control codes are from 128 - 255.
+More information [here](http://msdn.microsoft.com/en-us/library/windows/desktop/ms683241(v=vs.85).aspx).

 #### Using Win+Lock/Unlock